 The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Nikon D850 are two digital cameras that were officially introduced, respectively, in September 2016 and July 2017.
 The G85 is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
 The cameras are based on a Four Thirds (G85) and a full frame (D850) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Nikon provides 45.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Nikon provides 45.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G85 vs Nikon D850

-The physical size and weight of the Panasonic G85 and the Nikon D850 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Panasonic G85 and the Nikon D850 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G85 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G85 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (59 percent) than the Panasonic G85.
 Moreover, the D850 is substantially heavier (99 percent) than the G85.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.